 Joseph Jenkins Roberts

-Joseph Jenkins Roberts was the first president of Liberia, and he served different terms, between 1848 and 1856 and from 1872 to 1876.
-He was born in Virginia on March 15, 1809, to a family of free blacks.
+The first president of Liberia was Joseph Jenkins Roberts.
+He served different terms, between 1848 and 1856 and from 1872 to 1876.
+He was born in Virginia on March 15, 1809.
 In 1829, at the age of twenty, he accompanied his mother and younger brothers to Liberia.
 He soon after engaged in trade and became a prosperous merchant.
 He succeeded the then governor of Liberia, Thomas Buchanan, after his death to become the colony’s first non-white governor.
 His major accomplishment in power was lobbying for recognition of Liberia as a sovereign nation by global powers such as the UK and other countries in Europe.
 He was renowned for his diplomatic skills, which assisted him to develop healthy relationships with foreign powers and native communities in Liberia.
 Under his rule, economy, education, agriculture, and trade in Liberia flourished.
 His legacy is evident in the airport, town and street named after him.
 His face is portrayed on the Liberian ten dollar bill.

 Stephen Allen Benson